Batman: The Animated Series: Development

 In 1990, following the success of the Tiny Toons series, Warner Bros.
 Animation president Jean MacCurdy announced to the animation team that Warner wanted to develop several of its licenses, including Batman.
+Rumours about Batman related TV series appeared as early as January of 1990.

 Following this news, Bruce Timm was tasked with designing Batman, and Eric Radomski was assigned to design the sets.
 Radomski, who knew Batman primarily from the 1966 series and the 1989 Tim Burton film, was particularly inspired by the latter.
 At the request of MacCurdy, Timm and Radomski, who had never worked together before, produced a silent short film called The Dark Knight's First Night in about six weeks to pitch the series to Fox.
 They decided to draw inspiration from the 1940 Superman series and received assistance from the studio Lightbox Animation.
 Fox greenlit the project before they saw the short, but this led to Timm and Radomski taking charge of the project, despite having no prior experience producing a series.
 Since the series had no writers at this stage, MacCurdy recruited Alan Burnett, who was considering leaving animation due to his frustration with the restrictions imposed by the Broadcast Standards and Practices department.
 It was the short film, along with MacCurdy's assertion that the series would feature guns and fighting, that convinced Burnett to participate.
 At the time, animated series were generally not very diverse, being mainly aimed at children and constrained by numerous restrictions, especially concerning violence.
 The production had to navigate these censorship guidelines; although weapons could be shown and characters could shoot, the series was not allowed to depict bullet holes or show characters dying, for example.

 Unlike most other animated series, the artists, directors, and writers worked closely together to ensure effective communication.
 Each writer received a "scripture bible" written by Timm, along with writers Paul Dini and Mitch Brian, to outline the overall vision of the series and its characters.